 These challenges might seem – and are – massive.
 Yet, again, ignoring them (for instance by letting someone outside your organization fully solve them for you) is not the way to go.
 So, I for one, am thrilled with Jeanne’s new book as it offers – and helps you build – a road map ‘en route’ to become a customer-driven growth engine.
-Jeanne, who is a customer experience expert and shares great lessons on her website and on her “Chief Customer Officer” blog where several topics in the book are touched upon, puts it this way in the book: “Like you they [the CCOs and leadership teams she coached] needed a way to break this work up and accomplish it in a realistic manner”.
+Jeanne, who is a customer experience expert and shares great lessons on her website and on her “Chief Customer Officer” blog where several topics in the book are touched upon, puts it this way in the book: “Like you they needed a way to break this work up and accomplish it in a realistic manner”.

 Learning from customer leaders: building an actionable road map

 With the role of the CCO – and other executives roles with customer leadership responsibility – increasingly embraced in many organizations across the globe in the past decade, it’s time to learn what these people – and the leadership teams they are part of – have learned.

 Because their challenges were very similar to your challenges, regardless of your exact function.
 With customer-centricity and the customer experience being key for your growth these lessons aren’t just for CCOs and the likes: they matter all the way from the board and leadership (where responsibility and initiative need to be) down to those numerous areas where action needs to be taken.